SalishSeaCast/tools/docs/netcdf4/index.rst

 :kbd:`source`
   The method of production of the original dataset.
-  For datasets created via IPython Notebooks or code modules this should be the URL of the source code in the :ref:`tools-repo` on GitHub.
+  For datasets created via Jupyter Notebooks or code modules this should be the URL of the source code in the :ref:`tools-repo` on GitHub.

   Example: